TheThingsNetwork/docs/_content/v2-preview/java/_quick-start.md

 ## Receive Messages
 Now let's listen for actual messages coming in from devices.

-1. Add a listener for the `uplink` event:
+1. Add a listener for the `message` event:

     ```java
     client.onMessage(new BiConsumer<String, Object>() {